Data science team sizing and allocation

 Assumption 1.
 Longterm ownership is valuable.

-Data scientists are engineers, and just like engineers, they are able to produce quality and impactful results only when they have longterm ownership over the product and their work.
+Data scientists, like engineers, are able to produce quality and impactful results only when they have longterm ownership over the product and their work.
 Good products can only be created with care.
-However, many still see data science as a series of disparate projects, defined and requested by stakeholders.
+Yet, many still see data science as a series of disparate projects, as defined and requested by stakeholders.

 Data science on a team isn’t a project, it doesn’t have a start and an end, it’s an ongoing process.
 Data changes as the product changes.